DEFRA/waste-tracking-service/docs/api-specification.md

 - **Share with team**: Export and share test results with your development team
 - **OAuth2 Integration**: Automatic token management and refresh

 !!!
-Success "Bruno Collection Available"
+Note "Bruno Collection Available"
-    The Bruno collection is now available in the repository at `docs/bruno/digitalWasteTrackingExternalAPI/`.
+    The Bruno collection is now available in the repository at [docs/bruno/digitalWasteTrackingExternalAPI](https://github.com/DEFRA/waste-tracking-service/tree/main/docs/bruno/digitalWasteTrackingExternalAPI).
-    See the [EXPORT-README.md](bruno/digitalWasteTrackingExternalAPI/EXPORT-README.md) for detailed setup instructions.
+    See the [README](bruno/digitalWasteTrackingExternalAPI/EXPORT-README.md) for detailed setup instructions.

 <br/>Page last updated on 15 August 2025.